Highland Lakes Lake Alpine is a fine lake. Ebbetts Pass

 Silver Valley Trail Head, Tahoe to Yosemite Trail, East side of Lake Alpine.

-Lake Alpine Topo Hiking Map
+Lake Alpine Region Hiking Map

 Highland Creek Trail

-As the old sign below indicates, this section of the Tahoe to Yosemite Trail is also known as the Highland Creek Trail.
+As the old sign above indicates, this section of the Tahoe to Yosemite Trail is also known as the Highland Creek Trail.
 This trail leads directly up to Highland Lakes, near the Pacific Crest Trail at Wolf Creek Pass.
-The Highland Trail also takes us South on the Tahoe to Yosemite Trail, though TYT hikers turn South up Jenkins Canyon just after entering Highland Creek's fine upper canyon.

 Gabbott Meadow, listed on the sign below, no longer exists, having been drowned by the extension of the Spicer Meadow Reservoir during the late 1980s.
+Our contemporary destination is the set of campsites up on the end of the reservoir above the drowned location of Gabbot Meadow.

-USGS Topo Map with and without Spicer Meadow Reservoir.
+1979 USGS Topo Map with and without

-National Forest Service Map with Spicer Meadow Reservoir.
+2009 National Forest Service Map with

-The TYT now bends Southwest around the upper limit of Spicer Meadow Reservoir, then turns Southeast a short distance above the reservoir to enter the narrows of Highland Creek Canyon.
-There are a bunch of nice campsites on the Northeast side of Spicer where Highland Creek feeds the reservoir and the trails from the Pacific Grade Summit on Highway 4 connect with the Tahoe to Yosemite Trail.
+There are a bunch of nice campsites on the Northeast side of Spicer where Highland Creek feeds the reservoir and the trail(s) down from the Pacific Grade Summit on Highway 4 connects with the Tahoe to Yosemite Trail.

 The old Highland Creek Trail sign at Silver Valley Trailhead.